Hardwood Flooring Options in Plano, TX

 What do you have in mind?
 Before installing hardwood flooring, carefully consider how you plan to use the room.
 Billiards, functional dining rooms, and sitting areas each take a different toll on hardwood floors, and you should take into account the wear and tear your new floor will experience.

-Practical steps-like sliders applied to the feet of furniture-can make a big difference, but different hardwoods suffer from different ailments.
-Some are softer than others, and, therefore remain susceptible to pet scratches and sliding chairs; still others may not provide the feel you want underneath your feet.
+Practical steps-like sliders applied to the feet of furniture-can make a big difference, but different hardwoods suffer from different issues.
+Some are softer than others, and, therefore remain susceptible to pet scratches and sliding chairs; while others may not provide the feel you want underneath your feet.
 In short, decide on the function of a room before committing to a certain type of hardwood flooring.

 We often lump hardwood flooring into one general category; truth is, there are many different styles of hardwood for many different occasions.
 Do you prefer a contemporary look, or do colonial touches describe your design?
 These questions must be taken into consideration before you decide on a style.